SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Event processing

-Using event processing, you can specify real-time business logic that is automatically run by Cumulocity as soon as new data arrives or existing data is modified.
+Using event processing, you can specify realtime business logic that is automatically run by Cumulocity as soon as new data arrives or existing data is modified.
 The logic is deployed in so-called "modules".
 Modules consist of a set of statements that you write in [Cumulocity Event Language](/guides/concepts/realtime).

-> **Info**: A user-friendly way to specify real-time business logic is provided in the Cockpit application through the so-called "[Smart Rules](/guides/users-guide/cockpit#rules)".
+>**Info**: A user-friendly way to specify realtime business logic is provided in the Cockpit application through the so-called "[Smart Rules](/guides/users-guide/cockpit#rules)".
 Smart Rules are "under the hood" also implemented as Cumulocity Event Language statements, and you can see them in the "Event Processing" page.
 However, you cannot edit Smart Rules from here.

 Click "Event processing" in the "Business rules" menu to view the current modules or to create new ones.

 <img src="/guides/users-guide/administration/admin_EventProcessing.png" alt="Event processing" style="max-width: 100%">

-For each module in the list the status (deployed = indicated by a green checkmark / not deployed = indicated by an exclamation mark), the name and the date when is was last updated is provided.
+For each module in the list, the status (deployed = indicated by a green checkmark / not deployed = indicated by an exclamation mark), the name and the date when is was last updated is provided.

-To edit a module, simply click the module or click **Edit** in the context menu accesible through the Menu icon.
+To edit a module, simply click the module or click **Edit** in the context menu, accessible through the menu icon.

 To remove a module, click **Remove** in the context menu.